getcommitapp/commit/docs/software-requirements-specification.md

 - Photos are stored for verification purposes only; access is restricted to the account owner and authorized reviewers.
-- Location traces are not persisted server-side; only ephemeral checks are performed for verification.
 - Compliance posture: out of scope for MVP.

-## Reliability & Operations notes

-- Manual verification SLA: initial target is to perform manual photo.
-The team will adjust this SLA based on capacity.

 ## Usability